sagemath/trac_to_gh/Issue 957.md

 # Issue 957: scipy is misbuilt on os x

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/957

 Original creator: was